 Executive Editor

-What does each car insurance number represent?
+What do the car insurance numbers represent?

-Different car insurance numbers show different coverage limits.
+Different car insurance numbers show different liability coverage limits.
 These numbers on your auto insurance policy represent the monetary limits on your liability coverage.

-The numbers may look like this:
+The car insurance numbers may look like this:

 • 25/50/10